 In 12 Season Personal Colour Analysis, the Soft Summer comprises those whose natural colouring is

-Cooler than warm and a little warmer than True Summer, but it doesn’t feel like warmth yet.
+Cooler than warm and a little warmer than True Summer, but it does not feel like warmth yet.
 It feels like dull.
-In How The 5 Springs Add Yellow, you saw that the heat isn’t that hot yet.
+In How The 5 Springs Add Yellow, you saw that the heat is not that hot yet.
 What Autumn adds to the palettes it influences is really gold, but there’s so little of it still that the effect is more to cloak some brightness (add Autumn gold-orange to Summer blue and you get gray by the effect of complementary colour, right?)

 Soft Summer Clothing